-Assault Squadron for iPhone review
+Assault Squadron for iPhone full review

 Assault Squadron is an old school shooter harkening back to the golden age of arcade gaming.
 Developed by Chillingo, this vertical-scrolling action game has great graphics, intense gameplay, and just the right amount of explosions.